Casey Burns Flutes

 The Folk Flute plays beautifully.
 Its intonation and response are excellent, its tone is wonderful, and it is very comfortable to hold and play.
 At $450.00 USD, it is an excellent value.

 It is available in Turkish Boxwood or African Blackwood.
-When supplies permit, it is also available in Mopane.

 Here you may listen to Grey playing a Folk Flute on the Irish reel The Torn Jacket (composed by Connie O’Connell).

 When you order your Folk Flute from us, Grey receives a sales commission.
 This helps support his work in writing flute and whistle instructional materials.
-Your flute will get to you at the same time, regardless if you order through us or through Casey Burns, and the price will be the same.
+Your flute will get to you at the same time, regardless if you order through us or through Casey Burns, and the price is the same.

 Note: It may take 60-75 days before we can ship your Folk Flute to you.
 Demand has been quite high.
 More than 1000 of these flutes have been sold since 2003.